 The input capacitor should be placed as close as possible to the input pin for good input voltage filtering.
 The inductor and diode must be placed as close as possible to the switch pin to minimize noise coupling into other circuits.
-Since the feedback pin and network is a high impedance circuit, the feedback network should be routed away from the inductor.
+It is important to connect the output capacitor directly across the diode cathode pin and ground rather than connecting the output capacitor across the LEDs.
+This minimizes EMI.
+Because the feedback pin and network is a high-impedance circuit, the feedback network should be routed away from the inductor.